klyed/hivesmartchain/docs/reference/web3.md

 [Metamask](https://metamask.io/) is an open-source identity management application for Ethereum, typically used as a browser extension.
-After creating or importing a supported `secp256k1` key pair, you can simply add Burrow to the list of networks.
+After creating or importing a supported `secp256k1` key pair, you can simply add HiveSmartChain to the list of networks.

 ## Remix